-Unlike other companies, TurnKey doesn’t charge monthly fees or regular maintenance fees.
-Owners are not charged for any small repair or maintenance that TurnKey can handle itself, like changing a light bulb or replacing an air filter; it’s included in the regular commission rate, Lee said.
-For other repairs or maintenance, owners pay the actual cost—there’s no upcharge.
+Some don’t charge monthly fees or regular maintenance fees.
+That means owners are not charged for any small repair or maintenance, like changing a light bulb or replacing an air filter; it’s included in the regular commission rate.
+In this instance, owners pay the actual cost of other repairs or maintenance with no upcharge.

 Other property managers may charge monthly maintenance fees on top of the commission.